poquito/ivybuild/README.md

 ## Installation

 ###  Preconditions
-To run ivybuild you should first install [ant](http://ant.apache.org/) 1.8.4 ore above on your system.
+To run ivybuild you need to provide [ant](http://ant.apache.org/) 1.8.4 ore above on your system.

 The project contains a `build.xml` which will install and setup the build system.

 The default location for the installation will be the folder `ivybuild` inside the default ivy directory (e.g. $HOME/.ivy2).